 Cough helps and aids the body to get rid of pathogens [which causes diseases] by providing protection and also aids in clearing the airway [trachea-bronchial tree]

 For example: If a Dog or a puppy has Kennel Cough disease.
-One of the most common culprits for kennel cough is a bacterium called Bordetella bronchiseptica, although the coughing could be triggered due to viruses as well such as Canine Adenovirus, Influenza Virus, and Parainfluenza Virus.
+One of the most common culprits for kennel cough is a bacterium called Bordetella bronchiseptica, although the coughing could be triggered due to viruses as well, such as Canine Adenovirus, Influenza Virus, and Parainfluenza Viruses.

 If a healthy dog comes in contact with a coughing dog that has been diagnosed with kennel cough, it’s pretty obvious that the healthy dog might get an infection.
-It’s important to note that to prevent this from happening, always routinely vaccinate your dogs against such viruses, so that immunity builds up and your dog has less chances of falling seriously ill.
+It’s important to note that to prevent this from happening, always routinely vaccinate your dogs against such viruses so that immunity builds up and your dog has fewer chances of falling seriously ill.

 Tip – A persistent cough during the evening or night hours indicates heart problems [Serious and life-threatening conditions such as pulmonary embolism or Congestive heart Failure] so it’s best to get your pet diagnosed at the earliest for any doubts about the cause of coughing/wheezing.

 What Signs Should I Look Out For?

 Coughing could be because of the influenza virus causing normal seasonal flu to life-threatening conditions such as CHF or Allergic reaction.
 It’s best to get your pet diagnosed at the earliest to avoid any future obstacles in the recovery phase.

 A. Type of Cough: Dry Cough [without sputum or mucus being expectorated/ coming out from throat or Productive Cough [with sputum/ mucus accompanying coughing]